gregrosen/AI-Product-Portfolio/LLM_forecasting_prompts/README.md

 ## Demo

+See hosted online demo [here](https://llm-forecasting-prompts-123.streamlit.app/).
 The [demo](demo) folder contains a demo of the pipeline.
 The demo is a simple web application that allows non-real-time exploration of our dataset.
 Due to resource and model hosting considerations, this demo does not do real-time inference of the actual questions.
 It does however show how the pipeline works in terms of prompt enrichment.
-See demo [here](https://llm-forecasting-prompts-123.streamlit.app/).